haf/log4net.Azure/README.md

 ## Building:

  1. Install libs: http://www.microsoft.com/download/en/details.aspx?displaylang=en&id=28045
+ 2. Run 'gem install bundler' (if not already installed)
  2. Run `rake`.

 Assumes your diagnostics connection string is named: `Microsoft.WindowsAzure.Plugins.Diagnostics.ConnectionString`.
 It turns out one can't change this in the cscfg files in VS.